esa/polyhedral-gravity-model/README.md

 - xsimd (11.1.0 or compatible), required for vectorization of the `atan(..)`
 - pybind11 (2.12.0 or compatible), required for the Python interface, but not the C++ standalone

+The OpenCL backend additionally requires an OpenCL runtime plus the Khronos C and C++ headers (`opencl-headers` and `opencl-clhpp-headers`), which are *not* fetched automatically.
+Where they are missing, configure with `-DPOLYHEDRAL_GRAVITY_ENABLE_OPENCL=OFF` to build the CPU backend alone.

 The module will be built using a C++17 capable compiler, CMake.
 Just execute the following command in the repository root folder: